OpenSpace/openspace.github.io/docs/users/content/globebrowsing.md

 - [Navigation](../globebrowsing/navigation) Basics in navigating the camera using keyboard and mouse as well as script functions.
 Also descriptions in navigating through time.
 - [Working With Layers](../globebrowsing/working-with-layers) Description of handling layers for renderable globes.

+For more advanced usage topics, please see [this page](../../components/globebrowsing).